OpenHantek/OpenHantek6022/readme.md

 * Export of the graphs to CSV, JPG, PNG file or to the printer.
 * Freely configurable colors.
 * Automatic adaption of iconset for light and [dark themes](docs/images/screenshot_mainwindow_dark.png).
-* The dock views on the main window can be customized by dragging them around and stacking them.
+* The dock views on the main window can be [customized](https://github.com/OpenHantek/OpenHantek6022/issues/161#issuecomment-799597664) by dragging them around and stacking them.
-  This allows a minimum window size of 640*480 for old workstation computers.
+  This allows a minimum window size of 800*300 for old laptops or workstation computers.
 * All settings can be saved to a configuration file and loaded again.
 * French, German, Russian and Spanish localisation complete, Italian and Portuguese translation ongoing.